Engaging the community through theatre

 The presentation typically has three parts:

-1. An introduction to the Spanish Golden Age (when it happened, where it happened, who its most popular figures were), the entremés (a short, 1-act play), and an idea of what to expect in the plays we'll be sharing.
+1. An introduction to the Spanish Golden Age (when and where it happened, who its most popular figures were), the entremés (a short, 1-act play), and an idea of what to expect in the plays we'll be sharing.

 2. Shadow puppet performance of the Golden Age plays (such as the Juan Rana medley “The Fabulous Johnny Frog,” or “Second Hands and the Ladies’ Man,” featuring plays by Francisco de Quevedo).
 We offer performances in Spanish and English and can modify the presentation according to the needs of the audience.

-3. Question and answer where students have an opportunity to ask questions about the show and the experience.
+3. Questions and answers where students have an opportunity to learn more about the show and the experience.